 Some of the organisations referred to above are joint data controllers.
 This means we are all responsible to you for how we process your data.

-In the event that we share personal data about parents / carers with third parties, we will provide the minimum amount of personal data necessary to fulfil the purpose for which we are required to share the data.
+In the event that we share personal data about students with third parties or data processors, we will provide the minimum amount of personal data necessary to fulfil the purpose for which we are required to share the data.
 Where necessary, we will carry out a Data Protection Impact Assessment (DPIA) to assess any risks involved.

 Requesting access to your personal data

 Under data protection legislation, parents / carers have the right to request access to information about them that we hold (“Subject Access Request”).
-To make a request for your child’s personal data, or be given access to your child’s educational record, contact [setting to include details of their administrator / Data Protection Officer] although any written request for personal data will be treated as a Subject Access Request.
+To make a request for your child’s personal data, or be given access to your child’s educational record, contact Mr David Dwight, Data Protection Officer and Assistant Headteacher, although any written request for personal data will be treated as a Subject Access Request.

 The legal timescales for the School to respond to a Subject Access Request is one calendar month.
 As the School has limited staff resources outside of term time, we encourage parents / carers to submit Subject Access Requests during term time and to avoid sending a request during periods when the School is closed or is about to close for the holidays where possible.
 This will assist us in responding to your request as promptly as possible.
 For further information about how we handle Subject Access Requests, please see our Data Protection Policy.

 No fee usually required

 You will not have to pay a fee to access your personal information (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request for access is manifestly unfounded or excessive.
 Alternatively, we may refuse to comply with the request in such circumstances.